 - Start with a strong opening statement: Once you’ve introduced yourself and the topic, start your presentation confidently with a statement that captures the audience’s attention and makes them curious to hear more.
 As mentioned earlier, you could use a strong opening statement, a powerful visual aid, or show enthusiasm for your research.
 For example:

-- “Have you ever wondered how artificial intelligence can be used to predict user behavior?
+- “Have you ever wondered how artificial intelligence can be used to predict user behaviour?
 Today, I’ll be sharing my research on the latest AI algorithms and their potential applications in the field of e-commerce.”

 - “Imagine a world where cybersecurity threats no longer exist.
 My research is focused on developing advanced security measures that can protect your data from even the most sophisticated attacks.”